Orange-Cyberdefense/bof/docs/man/dev.rst

 5. Please refer to ``BOFPacket`` (in ``bof/packet.py``) and to other implementations such as ``KNX`` to know how to write the content of the class, until I write a better tutorial! :D
-6. Additionnaly, you can create a Python file to write higher-level features (for instance, objects inheriting ``BOFDevice`` and functions that creates it).
+6. Additionnaly, you can create a Python file to write higher-level functions (for instance, objects inheriting ``BOFDevice`` and functions that creates it), and move your protocol-dependent constants to a dedicated Python file.